NIGMS/NIGMS-Sandbox/README.md

 Cloud Logging is a fully managed service that allows you to store, search, analyze, monitor, and alert on logging data and events from Google Cloud and Amazon Web Services.
 You can collect logging data from over 150 common application components, on-premises systems, and hybrid cloud systems.

 <!-- #endregion -->

-### NIH Cloud Lab

-NIH Cloud Lab’s goal is to make the cloud very easy and accessible for you, so that you can spend less time on administrative tasks and focus on your research.
-NIH Cloud Lab hosts cloud service provider-specific repositories with tutorials, guides, and useful resources.
-NIH Cloud Lab's GCP repository (https://github.com/STRIDES/NIHCloudLabGCP) can be used to learn how to use GCP by exploring the linked resources and completing the tutorials.
-The [NIH Cloud Lab Tutorials](https://github.com/STRIDES/NIHCloudLabGCP/tree/main/tutorials) provide documentation and instruction on a wide variety of common bioinformatics use cases.

 ## Alternative Data Sources <a name="four"></a>